doxas/twigl/readme.md

 This mode is compatible with GLSLSandbox.

-The uniform variables are "resolution", "mouse", "time", and "backbuffer".
+The uniform variables are "resolution", "mouse", "time", "frame", and "backbuffer".

 ### geek:

 In this mode, the various uniform variables are in a single-character style.

-"r", "m", "t", and "b", respectively.
+"r", "m", "t", "f", and "b", respectively.

 ### geeker: